Anas-Shakeel/maketree-cli/README.md

 ### 🔹 Handling Existing Files

-If you run `maketree` again in the same directory without deleting files, you’ll see warnings:
+If you run `maketree` again in the same directory without deleting files, you’ll see an error:

 ```sh
 maketree myapp.tree myapp